THE FALL OF DON JUAN

 NATALIE.
 Nobody stole me.
-I made my choices.
+I've made my choice.

 WITNESS.
-Calm down.
-Accept it like a man.
+Cool down.
+Take it like a man.

 WITNESS.
-No, it's not easy.
-I love this woman, and yet I agreed to be a witness for your wedding.
-I gave you my time, I smiled and made a fool of myself, and every minute I was saying good bye to her in my mind.
-Now it's your turn to be the witness.
+No. Not easy.
+I love this woman, and yet I agreed to be a witness for her wedding with you.
+I gave you my time, I smiled, I was making a fool of myself, and every minute I was saying good bye to her in my mind.
+Now it's your turn to be a witness.
+So pull yourself together.

 MICHAEL.
 Your witness?
 Me?
 You're crazy!
 Should I witness not only your happiness, but also your wedding?